rachellevanger/tda-persistence-explorer/README.md

 `docker run -it -p 8888:8888 -v /Users:/Users rachellevanger/tda-persistence-explorer sh -c "jupyter notebook --ip=0.0.0.0 --no-browser"`

-Open the link with the provided token as you did for the Tutorial.
+Copy/paste the link with the provided token as you did for the Tutorial.
 The `/Users` directory should be available from the list of directories.
 Browse to your `.ipynb` file and click on it to run the notebook.
 It shoudl now have access to the PersistenceExplorer installation in the Docker container.